glenux/mfm/README.md

   - type: httpdirfs
     name: "Debian Repository"
     url: "http://ftp.debian.org/debian/"

-  # Incorporate more vaults as necessary
+  # Add more filesystems as needed
 ```

 ## Contribution Guidelines

-To contribute to MFM:
+Contributing to MFM:

-1. **Fork the Repository**: Begin by forking the MFM repository.
+1. **Fork the Repository**: Start by forking MFM's repository.
-2. **Create a Feature Branch**: Every feature or fix should reside in distinct branches.
+2. **Create a Feature Branch**: Develop each feature or fix in its own branch.
-3. **Commit Changes**: Commit with expressive messages.
+3. **Commit Changes**: Provide clear and informative commit messages.
-4. **Run Tests**: Confirm no functional disruptions.
+4. **Run Tests**: Ensure that all features are operational.
-5. **Push to Your Fork**: Transfer changes to your GitHub fork.
+5. **Push to Your Fork**: Push your changes to your fork on GitHub.
-6. **Submit a Pull Request**: Commence a pull request to the main repo, elaborating on your changes.
+6. **Submit a Pull Request**: Begin a pull request to the main repository and explain your changes.
-7. **Review**: Anticipate feedback from maintainers and react suitably.
+7. **Review**: Await feedback from the maintainers and respond as necessary.

-Contributors are bound by our code of conduct and the terms of the GPL-2 license.
+By contributing, you agree to our code of conduct and GPL-2 license terms.

 ## Authors and Contributors